 Something Interesting

-The planets appear to move faster across the sky than stars as they are much closer to us, this means that planets change their position in the sky regularly.
-The Moon is much closer to us than the planets, and as such, appears to move through our sky even faster.
+The planets appear to move faster across the sky than stars because they’re much closer to us.
+This means that planets change their position in the sky regularly.
+The Moon is much closer to us than the planets, and as such, it appears to move through our sky even faster.

 Get More Stargazing Tips

-There’s always something interesting happening in the night sky and country WA is the best place to catch all the action.
+There’s always something interesting happening in the night sky, and country WA is the best place for you to catch all the action.